A+E exec Nancy Dubuc confirmed as Vice Media’s new CEO

 Dubuc, meanwhile, said, “It’s an honor to join a brand with such tremendous opportunity and I look forward to growing the platform for decades to come.”

-Vice says it saw record traffic and double digit revenue growth last year, but it’s also announced multiple layoffs in the past year.
+Vice says it saw record traffic and double-digit revenue growth last year, but it’s also announced multiple layoffs in the past year.
 And a recent New York Times report about allegations of sexual harassment at the company led to an apology for the “boy’s club” culture and the departure of at least one executive.Featured Image: Ethan Miller/Getty Images

 0